-Fuel consumption factors, emission factors and traffic data for six classes of vehicles are used to estimate national fuel consumption and emissions from passenger cars, light goods vehicles (LGVs), rigid heavy good vehicles (HGVs), articulated HGVs, buses/coaches and mopeds/motorcycles.
+Fuel consumption factors and emission factors combined with traffic data for 6 major classes of vehicles are used to calculate national fuel consumption and emission estimates from passenger cars, light goods vehicles (LGVs), rigid heavy good vehicles (HGVs), articulated HGVs, buses/coaches and mopeds/motorcycles.
 The vehicle classifications are further sub-divided according to fuel type (petrol or diesel) and the regulatory emission standard the vehicle or engine had to comply with when manufactured or first registered.
-The vehicle Euro emission standards apply to the pollutants nitrogen oxides, particulate matter, carbon monoxide and hydrocarbons but not to CO_2 or fuel consumption.
+The vehicle Euro emission standards apply to nitrogen oxides, particulate matter, carbon monoxide and hydrocarbons but not to CO2 or fuel consumption.
 Nevertheless, the Euro standards are a convenient way to represent the stages of improvement in vehicle or engine design that have led to improvements in fuel economy and are related to the age and composition profile of the fleet.
 For example, the proportion of pre-Euro 1, Euro 1, Euro 2 and Euro 3 vehicles in the national car fleet can be associated with the age of the car fleet (year-of-first registration).